 Looking for the best schools to study in Canada as an international student can be very daunting.
 You need to decide the kind of school you want to study at in Canada, and the next step is choosing where to apply.
 Canada has one of the best study destinations for international students in the world.

 Why is Canada always attracting students from all countries in the world?
 The answer is simple: Canada is home to most of the top universities and colleges in the world.
 Furthermore, the cost of living and the affordable cost of studying in Canada, along with the straightforward visa process, make the admission process easier for international students.
 Being a country with such a friendly atmosphere for students regardless of their nationality, color, or race makes it a safe haven for international students to pursue their higher education.

 There are a number of factors you need to consider to make the right choice.
 While there are no specific rules for choosing a college or university in Canada, this post can help make the process easier for you.

 In this post, I will show you the top 10 schools in Canada to consider as an international student.

 Here are some top Canadian schools to consider as an international student

 1. Concordia University

 Brought forth by the merger of two main universities, Sir George Williams University and Loyola College, Concordia University was established in 1974.
 The University is a public research university located at the heart of the world-class city of Montreal, Canada.
-Concordia University is recognized for its flexible approach to learning, and for its commitment to examining societal issues from a broad perspective through its teaching and research.
+Concordia University is famous for its flexible approach to learning and for its commitment to examining societal issues from a broad perspective through its teaching and research.
 The university is among the top universities and institutes in Quebec and in Canada for international and domestic students alike.